codesparkIO/FoundationExtensions/README.md

-# FoundationExtensions
+# Foundation Extensions

-A description of this package.
+The purpose of this project is to extend functionalities from the Foundation framework in Swift.